-Figure 16 summarizes TSS concentration data and removal performance from 2016 to 2020.
+Figure 16 summarizes TSS concentration data and removal performance from 2017 to 2021.
 Influent and effluent TSS samples are collected as flow-weighted composites over a 24-hour period.
 As with CBOD, data variability observed in 2018 was significantly reduced following adjustments made to the influent sampler intake line in mid-2019 to reduce rag accumulation and promote data accuracy.
 In typical years, influent TSS concentrations exhibit a seasonal pattern, wherein higher concentrations of TSS observed in late winter and early spring give way to lower summer and fall concentrations.
-These patterns coincide with some of the heaviest rainfall experienced by the region that can contribute to scouring of accumulated sediment (grit) within the collection system.
-Hence the absence of a similar pattern in CBOD.
+These patterns coincide with heavy rainfall which can contribute to scouring of accumulated sediment (grit) within the collection system.
 The spike gradually subsides as the rainy season gives way to the drier summer months and flows decrease.
-Occasionally, a second spike will appear toward the end of the summer months (Aug-Sep) and is attributed to enhanced water conservation efforts coupled with a steady increase in population (Figure 12C).
-This pattern was not as readily apparent during the 2020 reporting period, and influent TSS concentrations instead appear to have followed the same general pattern as CBOD as a result of the COVID-19 pandemic coupled with a lack of precipitation.
+Occasionally, a second rise in concentration will appear toward the end of the summer months (Aug-Sep) and is attributed to enhanced water conservation efforts.
+This pattern was not as readily apparent during the 2021 reporting period, and influent TSS concentrations instead appear to have followed the same general pattern as CBOD as a result of the continued COVID-19 pandemic and slow return to previous workforce influx patterns.

 TSS

 Type Limit Performance

-% Removal: 85% 97%
+% Removal: 85% 95%

-Daily (MDEL): 30 mg/L 1.5 - 15.5 mg/L
+Daily (MDEL): 30 mg/L 5.2 - 19.2 mg/L

-Monthly (AMEL): 20 mg/L 3.5 - 11.3 mg/L
+Monthly (AMEL): 20 mg/L 9.8 - 15.3 mg/L

-As shown in Figure 16A and Figure 16B, effluent daily and average monthly TSS concentrations remained below their respective permit limits, ranging from 1.5 to 15.5 mg/L and 3.5 to 11.3 mg/L, respectively.
-The percent removal of TSS, as measured by the difference between influent and effluent concentrations, remained well above the minimum removal rate of 85% at an average of 97% (Figure 16C).
-These observations are indicative of a high level of performance.
-Effluent TSS concentrations from 2016 to 2020 show a relatively consistent seasonal trend with higher concentrations measured in the colder months as compared with the warmer months.
+As shown in Figure 16A and Figure 16B, effluent daily average and monthly average TSS concentrations remained below their respective permit limits, ranging from 5.2 to 19.2 mg/L and 9.8 to 15.3 mg/L, respectively.
+The percent removal of TSS, as measured by the difference between monthly average influent and effluent concentrations, remained well above the minimum removal rate of 85% at an average of 95% (Figure 16C).
+These observations indicate a high level of performance.
+Effluent TSS concentrations from 2017 to 2021 show a relatively consistent seasonal trend with higher concentrations measured in the colder months as compared with the warmer months.
 While effluent TSS trends are similar to influent trends, the mechanism is different and somewhat counter-intuitive.
-Algae grown in the Oxidation Ponds represent the largest fraction of residual solids in secondary effluent and are conveyed to the WPCP for additional treatment prior to discharge.
+Algae grown in the Oxidation Ponds represent the largest fraction of residual solids in secondary effluent and are conveyed to the WPCP's tertiary treatment for additional treatment prior to discharge.
 Algae growth is usually highest during the warmer months, suggesting that the highest TSS concentrations during the year would be observed during those months.
 However, the dominant species of algae grown within the Oxidation Ponds typically undergoes a seasonal shift between summer and winter.
 In the summer months, colonial algal species (i.e. Scenedesmus sp.) dominate and are readily harvested and removed by the DAFTs and DMFs; whereas, single cell algal species (i.e. Chlorella sp.) dominate during the winter months and are more challenging to remove.
-Operations staff typically respond by adjusting polymer and chlorine dosing in the DAFTs and CCTs to provide a strong buffer around daily and monthly TSS permit limits, as well as turbidity limits discussed in more detail in Section 2.1.
+Operations staff typically respond to seasonal shifts by adjusting polymer and chlorine dosing in the DAFTs and CCTs to provide a margin of safety for meeting daily and monthly TSS permit limits, as well as turbidity limits discussed in more detail in Section 2.1.

-Figure 16: TSS Trends through the WPCP from 2016-2020.
-A) Daily and B) Average Monthly Influent and Effluent TSS (mg/L) through the WPCP from 2016-2020.
-C) Average Monthly Effluent Percent Removal of TSS from 2016-2020
+Figure 16: TSS Trends through the WPCP from 2017-2021.
+A) Daily and B) Average Monthly Influent and Effluent TSS (mg/L) through the WPCP from 2017-2021.
+C) Average Monthly Effluent Percent Removal of TSS from 2017-2021